vbookshelf/Thumb-Drive-App-Concept/README.md

-# Thumb-Drive-App
+# Thumb Drive App (TDA)

 A new way to deploy portable self-contained AI software in low resource settings.
 Bundle all binary executables, including Ollama, together with the app.
 Runs offline.
+Double-click a file to install.